ChasarooniZ/abomination-vaults-expanded/README.md

 # Abomination Vaults Expanded

-This is an adapation of the expansion written by **Taylor Hodgskiss** for abomination vaults.
+This is an adaptation of the expansion written by **Taylor Hodgskiss** for abomination vaults.

 [Please support them here by buying the pdf](https://www.drivethrurpg.com/en/product/418672/the-abomination-vaults-expanded)